baeddavid/CompilerNotes/ChapterTwo/Notes.md

     *
 2. Sequence of Three-Address - This form of intermediate code takes its name from instructions of the form x = y op z, where op is a binary operator, y and z are the addresses for the operands, and x is the address for the result of the operation.

+stmt —> if ( expr ) stmt else stmt
+in which the arrow may be read as “can have the form.”
+Statement can have the form if expression statement else statement.
+Such a rule is called a production.
+Variables like expr and stmt represent sequences of terminals and are called nonterminals.

 * Context-free grammar
     1. Terminal - A set of terminal symbols, sometimes referred to as “tokens”.
 The terminals are the elementary symbols of the language defined by the grammar.
     2. Nonterminals - A set of nonterminals, sometimes called “syntactic variable.”
 Each nonterminal represents a set of strings of terminals, in a manner we shall describe.